mordori/minitalk/README.md

 > [!TIP]
 > ## 🚀 How to use
-Run the following command to clone the repository and create `server` and `client` applications
+Run the following commands to clone the repository and create `server` and `client` applications
 ``` git
 git clone https://github.com/mordori/minitalk.git minitalk
 cd minitalk